Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Single emitter protocols

 \subsection{Cluster state construction from a single emitter}

-Here we explain a general approach to prepare a cluster state, following the discussion in Ref.~\cite{wan21}.
-A conventional approach is to prepare all the qubits in the $|+\rangle$ state and apply $\mathsf{CZ}$ gate over every edge~\cite{raussendorf01,raussendorf03}.
-However, in our physical setup we cannot apply such gates directly because it is difficult to directly apply an entangling gate between two photons.

-One of the key technical observations in \cite{wan21} is that such $\mathsf{CZ}$ operation can be mediated through an ancilla qubit.
-Here is the key identity:

-where $Q$ is the ancilla qubit and ${\rm SWAP}_{a,b}$ is the $\mathsf{SWAP}$ gate acting on qubits $a$ and $b$.
-The protocols we describe below are based on the repeated use of Eq.~\eqref{eq:CZ}.

-To that end, define a sequence of subgraphs $G[k] \subset G$ and a quasi-subgraph $G[k]'$ of the graph $G$ as follows:
+Here we explain a general approach to prepare a cluster state using a single emitter, following the discussion in Ref.~\cite{wan21}.
+We define a sequence of subgraphs $G[k] \subset G$ and a quasi-subgraph $G[k]'$ of the graph $G$ as follows:

 where $[k] = \{1,\cdots, k\}$ is a subset of data qubits whose elements are labeled by a non-negative integer, and $E[k] = \{\{i,j\} \in E:i,j \in [k]\}$ is the set of edges among the data qubits in $[k]$.
+When representing the graph $G$ as an adjacency matrix, the subgraph $G[k]$ corresponds to the $k \times k$ submatrix of the full adjacency matrix.
 The quasi-subgraph $G[k]'$ contains, in addition to the vertices and edges in $G[k]$, a vertex corresponding to the ancilla qubit $Q$ and an additional edge between $Q$ and the $k$-th qubit.

+The high level picture of our protocol is following: At each step, the quantum operation transforms $G[k-1]'$ into $G[k]'$.
+Specifically, the procedure involves entangling the previously introduced data qubits, $1$ through $k-1$, with the ancilla qubit if they should be entangled with $k$, wherein the ancilla qubit assumes the role of the next data qubit to be introduced.
+Once the entanglement is established, the ancilla qubit is transferred to the data qubit $k$ using a $\mathsf{SWAP}$ gate.
+The simple example is the following~\cite{wan21}: